SimonGenin/hadron-docs/src/events.md

 You can create your listeners in the main config file.

-As a first argument listener's handler method will receive a callback function originally called by hadron, so you can change/override it however you want and then return a call of newly created function or a call of existing callback if you don't want to change it.
+As the first argument listener's handler method will receive a callback function originally called by hadron, so you can change/override it however you want and then return a call of a newly created function or a call of an existing callback if you don't want to change it.

-To be able to receive callback mentioned above, the first argument should be named exactly `callback`, otherwise, you will not receive the callback.
+To be able to receive the callback mentioned above, the first argument should be named exactly `callback`, otherwise, you will not receive the callback.

-You can also, define your listener's handler without `callback` argument or even without any arguments, which is also a valid way to create listeners, you just won't be able to access the callback.
+You can also define your listener's handler without `callback` argument or even without any arguments, which is also a valid way to create listeners, you just won't be able to access the callback.

-The second argument of listeners handler method is `...args`, which can be used as arguments for the callback function.
+The second argument of the listener's handler method is `...args`, which can be used as arguments for the callback function.

 An example of a listener: